helje5/wren-swift/README.md

 There is a good [QA](https://wren.io/qa.html) on wren.
 It's a very small embeddable language similar to Lua, but w/o the weirdness.

-This is not complete and we may not finish it.
 A major thing missing in wren is [reentrancy](https://github.com/wren-lang/wren/issues/487) with the host environment.
 Another issue is that host functions do not get any function environment,